JohnDoe6345789/ai_music_magic/README.md

 # AI Music Environment Setup (Windows)

-This guide helps you set up a Windows environment for `audiocraft`, using `pyenv-win` to manage Python versions and virtual environments.
+This guide helps you set up a Windows environment for `audiocraft`, using `pyenv-win` to manage Python versions and virtual environments, and run your main program `lilscript.py`.

 ---